kenorb/katacoda-scenarios/corda-ansible-install/step1.md

 Your first task is to clone the following Git repository into the current folder using provided Bash Terminal:

 - <https://github.com/corda/corda-ansible>

+After you have cloned the repository, please proceed to the next step.